Back to Living Real Change

 You cannot go to the grocery store without seeing sanitizing wipes by the grocery carts or go to a doctor’s office without seeing hand sanitizer on the counter.
 We break down 10 places that you should be aware of.
 While you don’t need to become a full-on germophobe, following basic hygiene habits like washing your hands before eating and after using the restroom will help protect you from illness-causing viruses and bacteria.

 • Dirty floors.
-Going barefoot on dirty surfaces – especially those that are warm and damp, like at the gym – can lead to plantar warts and athlete’s foot.
-Always wear flip flops when in the locker room and never go barefoot in public places.
+Going barefoot on dirty surfaces—especially those that are warm and damp, like at the gym—can lead to plantar warts and athlete’s foot.
+Always wear flip-flops when in the locker room, and never go barefoot in public places.

 • Bathroom surfaces.
 These warm, damp surfaces provide a breeding ground for mold and mildew.
 To kill germs, experts recommend wiping down sink and shower surfaces weekly with disinfecting wipes or a mildly abrasive scrub.

 • Contaminated makeup.
 Makeup can quickly become a breeding ground for bacteria, leading to pimples and even pinkeye.
-To prevent the spread of bacteria through cosmetics, wash your hands well before applying product and clean makeup applicators and brushes weekly.
+To prevent the spread of bacteria through cosmetics, wash your hands well before applying products and clean makeup applicators and brushes weekly.

 • Public drinking fountains, especially at schools.
 Avoid using public drinking fountains by packing your own beverage in a reusable bottle.